 Roleplaying games were originally introduced over forty years ago with simple rules that bridged tabletop miniature gaming with a kind of improvisational theater.
-They were produced as black-and-white paper pamphlets containing a few pieces of line art and sold for a fairly affordable price.
-Over time they have evolved into intricate and extensive rules-sets contained in full-sized, full-color, artwork-heavy books with glossy pages and lavish production values.
-They are sold for high prices to offset the expense of the design work poured into them.
+They were produced as black-and-white paper pamphlets containing a few pieces of line art, and sold for a fairly affordable price.
+Over time they have evolved into intricate and extensive rules sets contained in full-sized, full-color, artwork-heavy books with glossy pages and lavish production values sold at high prices in order to offset the expense of the design work poured into them.
 There are exceptions, of course, but this does describe the majority of the tabletop roleplaying game market.

 I propose a new paradigm.

-The Dogme95 film movement, the black box theatre movement, and the Art Brut movement all demanded a renewed focus on creative work itself, rather than the technical elements of their respective mediums.
-Inspired by those creators and their ideals, I propose a similar set of rules for the creation, development, and sale of roleplaying games.
-These rules are meant to hearken back to the origin of the hobby, a theater of the mind style of play, and the simplicity and utility of boxed sets.
+The Dogme95 film movement, the black box theatre movement, and the Art Brut movement all demanded a renewed focus on creative work itself, rather than on the technical elements of their respective mediums.
+Inspired by those creators and their ideals, as well as by the aesthetics of minimalism, I propose a similar set of rules for the creation, development, and sale of roleplaying games.
+These rules are meant to hearken back to the origin of the hobby, a “theater of the mind” style of play, and the simplicity and utility of boxed sets.
 This is the Black Box Manifesto.

 My heartfelt gratitude to Berin Kinsman for his help in reading, refining, and inspiring this work.
-He is as much the creator as I am.
+I could not have had a better partner in creating this movement.

-The work must be a self-contained whole, able to provide a complete entertainment experience by itself.
-If using an open licensed system, the work must contain all material necessary to be of use, referencing other works only as the open license requires.
+- The work must be a self-contained whole, able to provide a complete entertainment experience by itself.
+If using an open licensed system, the work must contain all material necessary to be of use, referencing other works only as required by the open license.

-No interior artwork.
-The use of fonts and layout to distinguish parts of the work is allowed.
-Maps and diagrams may be used if they are absolutely necessary and must be printed on the inside covers.
-The front cover may feature full artwork.
+- Artwork may be used on the front cover only.
+No interior artwork is allowed.
+The use of fonts and layout to distinguish parts of the work is acceptable.
+Maps and diagrams may be used if they are absolutely necessary, and must be printed on the inside covers.

 The Black Box Manifesto by Daniel M. Perez and Berin Kinsman is licensed under a Creative Commons Attribution-ShareAlike 4.0 International License.